Top Screen Resolutions Worldwide

 *Note – statistics above are from one source, so could be skewed in ways we might not know.
 Here are some other statistics:

-There is none!
-It’s impossible to design a website to look the same in every browser, platform and screen resolution, so don’t bother trying.
-Instead, use a fluid, layout without tables for your design, with % widths that expand and contract to fit a visitors browser setting.
-Consider – design for 1024×768 setting and ensure it contracts properly, or ‘transforms gracefully’, to the 800×600 setting.
+It is impossible to design a website to look the same in every browser, platform and screen resolution, so be careful trying.
+You should probably opt for a fluid layout without tables for your design, with % widths that expand and contract to fit a visitors browser setting (which I used to have) OR you could consider looking into responsive design solutions that will achieve much the same thing.
+That would mean yes – design for 1024×768 setting (for instance) BUT ALSO ensure it also looks good, or ‘transforms gracefully’, to the 800×600 setting, for example.

 - Do not design solely for a specific monitor size because screen sizes vary among users.
 Window size variability is even greater, since users don’t always maximize their browsers (especially if they have large screens).